 If you have a machine that the gantry always gets out of level this may not work as well as probing a new mesh at the start of every print.
 Try it out and see if it works for your machine.
 Every printer is different so your mileage may vary.

-Steps to generate and store the bed leveling mesh:
+Steps to generate and store the mesh

 Pictures are at the end of the article if you want to see how it should look.